juicedata/juicefs/docs/en/getting-started/for_distributed.md

 ```

 :::info
-Once a file system is created, the relevant information including name, object storage, access keys, etc. are recorded in the database in full.
+Once a file system is created, the relevant information including name, object storage, access keys, etc. are recorded in the database.
 In the current example, the file system information is recorded in the Redis database, so any computer with the database address, username, and password information can mount and read the file system.
 :::

 ### 5. Mounting the file system

-Since the "data" and "metadata" of this file system are stored in a web-based cloud service, it can be mounted on any computer with a JuiceFS client installed for shared reads and writes at the same time.
+Since the "data" and "metadata" of this file system are stored in cloud services, it can be mounted on any computer with a JuiceFS client installed for shared reads and writes at the same time.
 For example:

 ```shell
 juicefs mount redis://tom:mypassword@myjfs-sh-abc.apse1.cache.amazonaws.com:6379/1 mnt
 ```

-#### Strong data consistency assurance
+#### Strong data consistency guarantee

 JuiceFS provides a "close-to-open" consistency guarantee, which means that when two or more clients read and write the same file at the same time, the changes made by client A may not be immediately visible to client B. However, once the file is closed by client A, any client re-opened it afterwards is guaranteed to see the latest data, no matter it is on the same node with A or not.

 #### Increase cache size to improve performance

 Since Object Storage is a network-based storage service, it will inevitably encounter access latency.
-To solve this problem, JuiceFS provides and enables caching mechanism by default, i.e. allocating a part of local storage as a buffer layer between data and object storage, and caching data to local storage asynchronously when reading and writing files, please refer to ["Caching"](../administration/cache_management.md) for more details.
+To solve this problem, JuiceFS provides and enables caching mechanism by default, i.e. allocating a part of local storage as a buffer layer between data and object storage, and caching data to local storage asynchronously when reading files, please refer to ["Cache"](../administration/cache_management.md) for more details.

 By default, JuiceFS will set `1024MiB` cache in `$HOME/.juicefs/cache` or `/var/jfsCache` directory.
 Setting a larger cache space on a faster SSD can effectively improve JuiceFS's read and write performance.

-You can use `-cache-dir` to adjust the location of the cache directory and `-cache-size` to adjust the size of the cache space, e.g.
+You can use `--cache-dir` to adjust the location of the cache directory and `--cache-size` to adjust the size of the cache space, e.g.:

 ```shell
 juicefs mount